dmorse/pscf/doc/user-man/binary.rst

 The procedure for installing PSCF on a Mac using a binary installer is similar to that for installing any application on a Mac:

-  * Download the Mac pscf<version>.dmg installer from the PSCF home page
+  * Download the Mac .dmg installer from the PSCF home page.
+This is a file with a name of the form pscf<version>-Darwin.dmg.

   * Open the .dmg file, and drag and drop the pscf_terminal icon file into the Applications folder.

-To run the program, simply double clicking the pscf_terminal application.
+To run the program, then simply double click the pscf_terminal application.
 This will open up a yellow terminal window from which you can use standard unix commands to navigate within the directory structure of your Mac, and from which you can invoke the pscf command.